-We all know pollution is bad for us and the environment – but could toxic air pollutants have even more far-reaching effects?
+We all know that pollution is bad for us and the environment – but could toxic air pollutants have even more far-reaching effects?
 New research is investigating the impact of air pollution on sleep quality.

 Ventilation is one of the most significant determining factors of a room’s air quality.
 Sleeping with your windows and doors shut may raise carbon dioxide levels in your room to 2,500 parts per million (ppm) while you sleep – which is around three times the recommended levels.
-Fundamentally, overnight exposure to elevated levels of carbon dioxide can lead to lower sleep efficiency (the amount of time you spend asleep compared to the time spent awake).
+Fundamentally, overnight exposure to elevated levels of carbon dioxide can lead to lower sleep efficiency (the amount of time you spend asleep compared to the time you spend awake).

-Rising levels of air pollution have become a serious environmental impact affecting human health, and many are experiencing high rates of insufficient sleep duration or a lack of sleep as a result of it.
+Rising levels of air pollution have become a serious environmental issue affecting human health, and many are experiencing high rates of insufficient sleep duration or a lack of sleep as a result of it.
 But nevertheless, indoor air pollution could be more harmful than outdoor air.
 The outdoor air is around 4 to 5 times less polluted than the air indoors.
-Airborne chemicals can enter the body easily, demonstrating the need for clean air.
+Airborne chemicals can enter the body easily, illustrating the need for clean air.
 Investing in a quality air purifier is one of the fastest and most effective ways to improve air quality.
-It’s almost impossible to limit the toxins and pollution, but an air purifier will result in much cleaner air.
+It’s almost impossible to limit all toxins and pollution, but an air purifier will result in much cleaner air.
 Air purifiers are suggested to improve sleep.
 They purify the air by trapping more than 99% of up to 0.3-micron airborne allergens, which are the elements that wake you up in the middle of sleep.

 PM2.5 is a category of particulate matter made up of tiny particles or droplets in the air with a width of 2.5 microns or less.
 In a study presented at the American Thoracic Society’s annual conference, researchers showed how exposure to PM2.5 was linked to an increased chance of low sleep efficiency.
-These particles are considered to be higher danger than larger particles as they are small enough to travel into their respiratory tract when inhaled, some even entering lungs and into the bloodstream.
-Exposure to PM2.5 has been linked to short-term symptoms including coughing, sneezing, runny nose, shortness of breath and throat irritation.
+These particles are considered to be higher danger than larger particles, as they are small enough to travel into their respiratory tract when inhaled, with some even entering lungs and the bloodstream.
+Exposure to PM2.5 has been linked to short-term symptoms including coughing, sneezing, runny nose, shortness of breath, and throat irritation.
 On the other hand, longer term symptoms have in some cases included decreased lung function and worsened asthma symptoms.
 Ultimately, symptoms of PM2.5 exposure can cause breathing issues, leading to disrupted sleep, according to the study’s authors.
-However, it is possible that sleeplessness may also be a direct effect of pollution exposure.
+However, it’s possible that sleeplessness may also be a direct effect of pollution exposure.

-Sleep apnoea is a condition that causes your breathing to stop and start again repeatedly, during your sleep.
+Sleep apnoea is a condition that causes your breathing to stop and start again repeatedly during your sleep.
 An apnoea is defined when breathing ceases for longer than 10 seconds.
-The condition often disrupts sleep, leading to daytime fatigue, drowsiness, and irritability.
+The condition often disrupts sleep, which can lead to daytime fatigue, drowsiness, and irritability.
 Other more serious complications as a result of sleep apnoea can include increased risk of diabetes, elevated blood pressure, liver problems and metabolic syndrome.
 Recent studies have been conducted that find links between exposure to air pollution and the risk of having sleep apnoea.
 Extensive research has shown that the chance of having sleep apnoea increases significantly following increased exposure to PM2.5 and nitrogen dioxide.
 Whilst the researchers are unable to prove that air pollution directly causes sleep apnoea, they do note that improving indoor air quality will directly contribute to better sleep health.

-HEPA Filters are particularly effective as an air purification solution – with a 99.5% filtration efficiency, meaning they are able to trap 99.95% of all particles down to 0.1 microns in the air.
+HEPA Filters are particularly effective as an air purification solution – with a 99.5% filtration efficiency, meaning they’re able to trap 99.95% of all particles down to 0.1 microns in the air.
 Our HEPA experts have put together a number of helpful guides & articles, which you can access here.